iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week1.rst

     :align: center
     :alt: the output of ReSampFid, showing the residuals for each image transformation.

 |br| As long as the residuals are small (<2 pixels or so), you can continue.
-If not, you'll need to adjust your fiducial
+If your residuals are larger than this,
-mark selection, and run ``ReSampFid`` again.
+you'll need to adjust your fiducial mark selection, and run ``ReSampFid`` again.

 When you have successfully re-sampled the images, create a new directory called **OrigImg** and move the original image files into it: